MicrosoftDocs/winrt-related/winrt-related-src/toolkits/winui/release-notes/winui-2.4.md

 [API reference](/uwp/api/microsoft.ui.xaml.controls.tabview)

-### Dark theme updates for TextBox family controls
+### Dark theme updates to TextBox family of controls

 When dark theme is enabled, the background color of TextBox family controls remains dark by default on text insertion (in previous versions, the background color changes to light theme during text insertion).